LunaSare/datelifeMS1/dryad/README_Sanchez-Reyes_etal_2022_data.txt

 DATA-SPECIFIC INFORMATION FOR: Sanchez-Reyes_etal_2022_table_2.csv

-1. Number of variables/columns: 9
+1. Number of variables/columns: 8

 2. Number of cases/rows: 5

 3. Variable List:
-	Node Name: Names of nodes from the tree topology used for the dating analysis.
+	Min Age: Names of nodes from the tree topology used for the dating analysis.
-	Min Age: Minimum node age, in Million years.
+	Q1: Minimum node age, in Million years.
-	Q1: First quartile of node age distributions, in Million years.
+	Median Age: First quartile of node age distributions, in Million years.
-	Median Age: Mean node age, in Million years.
+	Mean Age: Mean node age, in Million years.
-	Mean Age: Median node age, in Million years.
+	Q3: Median node age, in Million years.
-	Q3: Third quartile of node age distributions, in Million years.
+	Max Age: Third quartile of node age distributions, in Million years.
-	Max Age: Maximum node age, in Million years.
+	Variance: Maximum node age, in Million years.
-	Variance: Variance of node age, in Million years.
+	SD: Variance of node age, in Million years.
-	SD: Standard deviation of node age, in Million years.
+	Min Age: Standard deviation of node age, in Million years.

 4. Missing data codes: None